Simix2017/simon-kerstan-ee-express/README.md

 _Base module_ | [Module documentation](docs/core.md)

-Core Jakarta EE runtime with Jakarta EE CDI and configuration APIs.
+Core Jakarta EE runtime with Jakarta EE Dependency Injection and configuration APIs.
 This can be used for web and non-web applications and has APIs for bootstrapping applications.
 Every other module of the framework is based on this module.

 Besides core APIs from Jakarta EE, this module also provides logging support.

-The CDI implementation does only support dependency injection via annotations currently and does not support the full CDI specification.
+In the future, the module will also provide a full CDI implementation.

 The following Jakarta EE (and own) APIs are available inside this module: